chromaui/chromatic-docs/src/content/workflow/in-pull-request.md

 # In pull request workflow

-During the pull request, Chromatic runs in CI when you push code to prevent bugs and streamline stakeholder sign-off.
+Chromatic serves as a single hub that allows you to test, approve PRs, and share feedback.
+During the pull request, Chromatic automatically runs in CI when you push code.
 There are two key workflows: UI Tests and UI Review.

 ![Chromatic workflow](../../images/chromatic-during-pull-request.jpg)